pekspro/RadioStorm/README.md

 [![Build test](https://github.com/pekspro/RadioStorm/actions/workflows/build-test.yml/badge.svg)](https://github.com/pekspro/RadioStorm/actions/workflows/build-test.yml)

-RadioStorm is an unofficial app the let you listen of live broadcasts and pods by [Sveriges Radio](https://sverigesradio.se/).
+RadioStorm is an unofficial app which let you listen of live broadcasts and pods by [Sveriges Radio](https://sverigesradio.se/).
 If you want to use it, you could download it from: